 Eyes on the Solar System

+This site is for those who are tech and astronomy savvy.
 From JPL at NASA, this is a powerful simulator.
 It is accompanied by rich graphics and top of the line accuracy.
 Eyes on the Solar System requires a download.
 It is useful to me when following a special space mission.
 NASA adds features which the program downloads as an update.
 If you are reasonably proficient with astronomy and technically comfortable, this is a great resource.

 There are helpful Tutorials.
 For best results, I advise using them.
 Or, jump in and start exploring the Solar System on your own.
 Try out the controls.
 You won’t break anything.
 Explore the planets and their moons.
 Bookmark the Eyes site and check back for new features, tours, and news.
 Their menu choices are updated as needed.

 Our nearest heavenly body is the Moon.
 Follow this link for some interesting facts and an image of today’s Moon.
 The animation Dial-a-Moon from NASA shows the geocentric phase, libration, position angle of the axis, and apparent diameter of the Moon throughout this year of 2019.
 Here is the link for southern hemisphere readers.
 Enter a date to see the Moon as it would appear then.
 You don’t need to change the time entry.
 If you do want to change it, Universal Time UT can be found here for your location.